Madison Art Collection loans works to Ben Shahn exhibition in Spain

 Soenksen said the exhibition “gave us the opportunity to work closely with the expert staff of the Museo National Centro de Arte as well as Dr. Katzman, who is a tremendous art historian.
 She helped broaden our knowledge of the works of art in our collection and also engaged students in the process.”

-This week, a group of JMU Dance and Music students led by Rubén Graciani, dean of the College of Visual and Performing Arts, are in Spain for a study-abroad trip designed around the Shahn exhibition.
-The students have been studying Shahn’s work as preparation for choreographing a dance that they will perform in the Reina Sofia, accompanied by live music.
-On Oct.
-20, the dance will unfold in a magnificent interior courtyard of the museum punctuated by a monumental, kinetic sculpture by Alexander Calder.
-Also on Oct.
-20, students in JMU’s Semester in Salamanca program will travel to Madrid for a private, behind-the-scenes tour of the Ben Shahn exhibition led by Katzman.
+A group of JMU Dance and Music students led by Rubén Graciani, dean of the College of Visual and Performing Arts, studied Shahn’s work to prepare for a live performance on Oct.
+20 at the Reina Sofia.
+The choreographed dance unfolded in a magnificent interior courtyard of the museum punctuated by a monumental, kinetic sculpture by Alexander Calder.
+That same day, students in JMU’s Semester in Salamanca traveled to Madrid for a private, behind-the-scenes tour of the Shahn exhibition led by Katzman.

 Ben-Shahn-exhibition-dance-students